Nokkum/Discordbot/README.md

 - Syncs slash commands with Discord
 - Listens for member join/leave events
 - Responds to slash commands
+- This bot can now securely store and load your Discord bot token

 ### Deployment
 Configured for continuous VM deployment, perfect for a Discord bot that needs 24/7 uptime.